 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short item by Rev. Joseph M. Sadd, from the account, "Testimony of the Presbyterian Synod of Kentucky," pp. 161, from "American Slavery as It Is," by Theodore Weld.
-"It is true that barbarous cruelties are inflicted upon them, such as terrible lacerations with the whip, and excruciating tortures are sometimes experienced from the thumb screw."
+So I enclose a short item on page 246 from the "Narrative and Testimony of Rev. Francis Hawley," starting on pp. 240, from "American Slavery as It Is," by Theodore Weld.
+"One of my neighbors sold to a speculator a negro boy, about 14 years old.
+It was more than his poor mother could bear.
+Her reason fled, and she became a maniac ...
+With tears rolling down her cheeks, and her frame shaking with agony, she would cry out, 'don't you hear him - they are whipping him now, and he is calling for me!"
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.